Spectral Data Cubes from a Parametric Galaxy

 cube = bulge_cube + disk_cube

-Now we have our parametric spectral data cube.
+Now we have our parametric spectral data cube, cube.
 We can see what we’ve made by making an animation.

 [5]: